 I don’t like to pay other people to do the things that I should be able to do myself.
 However, I also don’t want it to look like I did it myself…silly me ;).
 I’ve read and researched various ways to get a crisp paint line and I have not been a fan of any of them.
 Most require way too much work and one even said to first paint the color that is already on the wall to create a seal, and then you paint it your desired color…who has time for that?
 Also, what do you do when you don’t have the previous color on hand?
-I knew I needed to come up with a better solution.
+I knew that I needed to come up with a better solution and lucky for both you and I, I have!

 - Wash the wall (where the tape will be going at the very least) with warm soapy water and let it dry.
-How can you expect the tape to adhere properly when the wall is covered in dust, misc. goo from the kids, body oil from being touched, pet hair?…The list goes on and on of what could be on the wall that will need cleaned off before you start.
+You can’t expect the tape to adhere properly when the wall is covered in dust, misc. goo from the kids, body oil from being touched, pet hair?…The list goes on and on of what could be on the wall that will need cleaned off before you start.
 I know it’s gross to think about, but it’s reality!

 - Apply your painter’s tape as carefully and straight as you can.
 I love me some thick FrogTape, found here!
 We use it every time and it works great!